SCORE1387/redis-samples/README.md

 ### Data Structures

-Redis also supports several more complex data structures.
-The first one we'll look at is a list.
+#### Strings

+Strings are the most basic data type in Redis.
+Full list of commands: https://redis.io/commands#string

 A list is a series of ordered values.
 Some of the important commands for interacting with lists are `RPUSH`, `LPUSH`, `LLEN`, `LRANGE`, `LPOP`, and `RPOP`.
 You can immediately begin working with a key as a list, as long as it doesn't already exist as a different type.

 `RPUSH` puts the new value at the end of the list.